All you need to know about Tramadol

 Tramadol

-For medical purposes, such as surgeries or for severe pain, it is given intravenously as an injection or passed as drips.
+For medical purposes, such as surgeries or for severe pain, it is given intravenously as an injection or administered as a drip.

 It is sold in Nigeria in tablet form and green capsules of between 50mg to 400mg.
-When taken in pill form at high doses, some of its less desirous side-effects include nausea, diarrhea, loss of appetite and dry mouth.
+When taken in pill form at high doses, some of its less desirable side-effects include nausea, diarrhoea, loss of appetite and dry mouth.

-In the inverse, tramadol, can produce a euphoric similar to another commonly abused opiate medication, oxycodone (OxyContin).
+In contrast, tramadol can produce a euphoric effect similar to another commonly abused opiate medication, oxycodone (OxyContin).

 Although Tramadol is not the strongest of analgesics, it is a darling on prescription lists.
-That’s because unlike other opioids such as methadone and fentany1, Tramadol is not internationally regulated, hence it is cheap and readily available for patients.
+That’s because, unlike other opioids such as methadone and fentanyl, Tramadol is not internationally regulated, hence it is cheap and readily available for patients.
 Doctors prescribe tramadol in case of post-surgical pains, bone deficiencies and cancer.

-However, in the last decade, Nigeria has been a significant rise in the non-medical use of Tramadol, which produces similar effects to the “high” caused by heroin.
+However, in the last decade, Nigeria has seen a significant rise in the non-medical use of Tramadol, which produces similar effects to the “high” caused by heroin.

-Reasons why Tramadol is been abused in Nigeria
+Reasons why Tramadol has been abused in Nigeria

-- The popularity of tramadol brings is not only for its pain relief.
-Abusers believe it enhances sexual performance in men, Researchers believe Tramadol’s aphrodisiac properties could stem from its anatagonism of serotonin receptors hence delaying ejaculation.
+3. The popularity of tramadol is not only for its pain relief.
+Abusers believe it enhances sexual performance in men.
+Researchers believe Tramadol’s aphrodisiac properties could stem from its antagonism of serotonin receptors, hence delaying ejaculation.

 THERE IS LOVE IN SHARING! :